-The ongoing availability of locally-adapted fruit and vegetable varieties is crucial to a resilient, sustainable local food supply.
+The ongoing availability of locally-grown fruit and vegetable varieties is crucial to a resilient, sustainable local food supply.
 Seeds are increasingly concentrated in the hands of a small number of overseas companies: it is critical to reduce dependence on a global seed supply chain which is vulnerable to shocks such as global pandemics...

 History of the SSSN